Tchernobill/Confluence/Characters/Vyry4n.md

 - **Enemies & Conflicts:**
   - Corporate interests threatened by his abilities
   - Rival criminal organizations
-  - His own virus-altered psychology
   - Former friends who fear what he's become
 - **Current Status & Recent Activities:**
-  - Varies by arc: Small business owner → Criminal leader → Community protector
+  - Varies by arc: Small business owner → Criminal leader → Dictator → Community protector

 ## World Interaction & Themes
 - **How They Fit into the Setting:**
-  - Represents potential for growth and change in cyberpunk dystopia
+  - Represents potential for growth and healing in cyberpunk dystopia
-  - Bridge between human and AI consciousness
   - Example of how trauma and power can corrupt or redeem
   - Catalyst for social change through technological advancement
 - **What They Represent in the Narrative:**